 to students who have completed 3 or more Level 1 Frontiers modules.

 All levels of knowledge and experience in this area

-This module is based on the premise that evidence-based policy is at the core of all reform, and that quality government and public policy emerges from, and is formed in, the analysis of key internal and external forces.
+This 4-week module is based on the premise that evidence-based policy is at the core of all reform; and that quality government and public policy emerges from, and is formed in, the analysis of key internal and external forces.

-This module offers you a foundation in the principles, knowledge and skills needed for policy formulation, strategy, implementation and review.
-It focuses on contextualising key policy frameworks while exploring their impact, real-word challenges and opportunities.
+It offers you a foundation in the principles, knowledge and skills needed for policy formulation, strategy, implementation and review.
+Contextualising key policy frameworks, you will explore their impact, real-word challenges and opportunities.

-Accompanying the two workshops are pre-readings and a reflection task, helping participants develop a contextual understanding of the topics explored in class.
-Conceptualising the module, participants will complete both an individual and group assessment – exploring a policy challenge and developing a solution.
+Accompanying the two workshops are pre-readings and reflection tasks, helping you develop a contextual understanding of the topics explored in class.
+You will complete both an individual and group assessment, exploring a policy challenge and developing a solution.

 - What is policy and the context and threats to effective public policy in a complex and changing environment.

 - The policy cycle and a staged approach to policy design and implementation.